 - 1 bay leaf

 - 1/2 Tbsp yellow mustard

 - 1 cup chicken or vegetable broth

 - 1 tsp smoked paprika

 Put oil or lard in Instant Pot*.
 Using Saute setting, fry bacon and kielbasa until brown.
 Remove from the pot.

 Add onion to the pot and saute until soft.

-Return kielbasa to the pot and add all remaining ingredients.
+Return kielbasa to the pot and add sauerkraut together with all remaining ingredients.

 *The same dish can be cooked in a regular pot on a stovetop for about 45-60 minutes or until sauerkraut is soft.